Generalizable Motion Planning via Operator Learning: Abstract

 \section{Abstract}

 In this work, we introduce a planning neural operator (PNO) for predicting the value function of a motion planning problem.
 We recast value function approximation as learning a single operator from the cost function space to the value function space, which is defined by an Eikonal partial differential equation (PDE).
 Therefore, our PNO model, despite being trained with a finite number of samples at coarse resolution, inherits the zero-shot super-resolution property of neural operators.
-We demonstrate accurate value function approximation at $16\times$ the training resolution on the MovingAI lab's 2D city dataset and compare with state-of-the-art neural value function predictors on 3D scenes from the iGibson building dataset.
+We demonstrate accurate value function approximation at $16\times$ the training resolution on the MovingAI lab's 2D city dataset, compare with state-of-the-art neural value function predictors on 3D scenes from the iGibson building dataset and showcase optimal planning with 4-DOF robotic manipulators.
 Lastly, we investigate employing the value function output of PNO as a heuristic function to accelerate motion planning.
 We show theoretically that the PNO heuristic is $\epsilon$-consistent by introducing an inductive bias layer that guarantees our value functions satisfy the triangle inequality.
 With our heuristic, we achieve a $30\%$ decrease in nodes visited while obtaining near optimal path lengths on the MovingAI lab 2D city dataset, compared to classical planning methods ($A^\ast$, RRT$^\ast$).
+See project code \url{https://github.com/ExistentialRobotics/PNO}.